rust-stuco/lectures/week3/slides.md

 # Homework 3

-* This is the first homework where you need to actually synthesize code!
+* This is the first homework where you will need to actually synthesize code!
 * You have been tasked with implementing two types of Pokemon:
     * `Charmander` struct
     * `Eevee` struct that can evolve into `EvolvedEevee`